apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-selector.*                                                    Depends on the selector.type value interceptors    --                                            Space-separated list of interceptors interceptors.*
+selector.*                                                    Depends on the selector.type value interceptors    --                                            Space-separated list of interceptors interceptors.* enableSSL       false                                         Set the property true, to enable SSL sslPort                                                       The port to be used for SSL keystore                                                      Location of the keystore includng keystore file name keystorePassword                                              Keystore password
 ==================================================================================================================================

 For example, a http source for agent named a1: